 Moreover, the petition provided no references to (and we could not locate) the studies identified in the petition.
 We have no data or information at this time to indicate that removal of dietary fiber from the declaration of total carbohydrate would promote consumption of dietary fiber due to lower amounts of carbohydrate contents declared in nutrition labeling.
 Finally, to the extent that the petition seeks to define the term "net carbs," such a request is outside the scope of this rulemaking.
 In this proposed rule, we are considering whether to propose a change in how "total carbohydrate" is calculated.
-Therefore, to the extent the petitioner is requesting to remove "dietary fiber" from the total carbohydrate calculation to prevent consumer confusion from the term "net carb," we decline to change the calculation of total carbohydrate by difference on that basis.
-We consider the calculation and declaration of "net carbs" and the total carbohydrate calculation and declaration of total carbohydrate is required under section 403(q)(1)(D) of the FD&C Act.
+Therefore, to the extent the petitioner is requesting to remove ''dietary fiber'' from the total carbohydrate calculation to prevent consumer confusion from the term "net carb," we decline to change the calculation of total carbohydrate by difference on that basis.
+We consider the calculation and declaration of "net carbs" and the total carbohydrate calculation and declaration on the label as separate and distinct.
+The declaration of total carbohydrate is required under section 403(q)(1)(D) of the FD&C Act.